XiyuanWu/Google_Advanced_Data_Analytics/README.md

 ### Course 1: Foundations of Data Science

+Course 1 Projects is about the proposal, and I chose WAZE Project.

+For more details, go to [Course1_Project](./Course1_Project/).

 ---
 ### Course 2: Get Started with Python

-This course mainly talked about Python Analysis, and the end-of-course projects is WAZE projects.
+This course mainly talked about Python Analysis.

 For more details, go to [Course2_Project](./Course2_Project/).